 Q. What if my pet is completely blind from cataracts that have been there for years?

 A: If the cataract is advanced to the point of total blindness it is probable that you will not see complete reversal.
 Cataracts at this stage often have hardened significantly and are more resistant to N-Acetylcarnosine.
 Advanced stage cataracts become a chronic irritant to the animal.
 The eyes have a higher possibility of becoming infected as a result.
-Vision Clarity carnosine eye drops can reduce the risk of infection, and even reduce these more mature cataracts in some instances with extended use.
-The irritation can be significantly reduced as a result of cataract eyedrops being applied daily.
+Our carnosine eyedrops for dogs can reduce the risk of infection, and even reduce these more mature cataracts in some instances with extended use.
+The irritation can be significantly reduced as a result of theeyedrops being applied daily.
 Please remember to follow the advice of your veterinarian.

-Q. How does the age of the cataract affect the outcome of the results?
+Q. How does the age of the cataract effect the outcome of the results?